 It’s Fun to Mix It Up

-I mostly wrote stuff for Untamed Writing, whether it was blog post material or something for The Untamed Lowdown.
+I mostly wrote stuff for Untamed Writing, whether it was blog post material or something for my newsletter.
 However, I did also dabble in fiction, which is something I’ve never done before.
 I never thought I was imaginative enough.
 But fuck it, I was doing a writing challenge and I was going to be writing every day anyway, so why not try it?
 Spoiler alert: writing fiction takes WAY longer than non-fiction.
 Honest to Christ, I can write 2000 words of non-fiction in like 30 minutes flat.
 But fiction?
 TRY SIX GODDAMN HOURS.
 (Not actually complaining though, because it was fun.)